-In addition to the quantitative limits on the number of directorships, there are qualitative factors that determine the amount of time a director can dedicate to his/her function, such as (i) the size and the circumstances of the entities where the directorships are held and the nature, scale and complexity of their activities; (ii) the place or country where the entities are based; and (iii) other professional or personal commitments and circumstances (e.g. a court case in which the appointee is involved).
+In addition to the quantitative limits on the number of directorships, there are qualitative factors that determine the amount of time a director can dedicate to his/her function, such as (i) the size and the circumstances of the entities where the directorships are held and the nature, scale and complexity of their activities; (ii) the place or country where the entities are based; (iii) other professional or personal commitments and circumstances (e.g. a court case in which the appointee is involved); (iv) the travel time required for the role; (v) the number of meetings scheduled for the management body; (vi) the time needed for necessary induction and training; and (vii) the nature of the specific position and the responsibilities of the member (e.g. specific role as CEO or Chair, or a membership of a committee).
 While assessing whether the appointee will be able to commit sufficient time to performing his/her functions, the supervised entity should also take into account the need for ongoing learning and development, as well as the need for a buffer for unexpected circumstances.24